sa-y-an/all_portal/README.md

 ## Contribution Guidelines

-Any changes are whole heartedly welcome, create an issue to report a bug.
+- Any changes are whole heartedly welcome, create an issue to report a bug.
 Or even better make a pr to fix it.
+- Currently two issues are there, you can start by fixing them ( the second one is pretty straight forward :)) )
+- In case of any difficulty or doubt please feel free to start a discussion in the discussion tab and don't forget to tag me XD.

 > PS : If you use this for ypur project or work please consider starring it.
 > Initially this was build to serve as the research portal of NIT Dgp which now is converted to serve as a rest api for an asynchronous frontend and can be found <a href="https://github.com/sa-y-an/rportal1"> here </a>.